princemcp/Prince360.net.CodeGen/README.md

 # www.Prince360.net

-This is .Net Core code genarator.
+This is .Net Core code generator.

-It genarets >>
+It generates >>
 iDal,
 DAL,
 iBLL,